Are you looking for the best mini projector?

 The PIQO Smart Mini Projector offers quite a bit.
 It is a 1080p image at up to 240″.
 It is a powerful travel projector with 200 lumens output in a body that is a tiny cube measuring about 2″ x 2″.
 It’s powered by Android and works with Apple Airplay.
 It can connect to nearly any device despite being tiny compared to our 5 of the best home theater projectors list.

 Android 7 Nougat is running the show with a 64 bit quad-core CPU.
 You can connect it to your phone, laptop and other devices either wired or wirelessly.
 It uses DLP technology (digital light processing) along with a long life LED light.
 Intrigued?
 I sure was.
 Read on to see what I thought of this tiny, but powerful projector.
+If you’re a fan of the projector, you’ll also like our review of the UO smart beam projector (packs a big image in a small cube).

 Is This projector Worth It?